Pre-service Firefighter Education and Training

 Description

-Immersed in a dynamic and challenging learning environment, students develop the the ability to perform the duties of a firefighter.
+Immersed in a dynamic and challenging learning environment, students develop the ability to perform the duties of a firefighter.
 Through a blend of both theoretical and hands-on experience, students develop skills and knowledge of fire dynamics, building construction, fire suppression principles and practice, personal protective equipment, emergency medical response and fire prevention and public education.
 Students also explore theoretical concepts and safety considerations in technical rescue disciplines such as confined space, water and ice water rescue, rope rescue, and trench rescue.

-• NFPA 1001, Standard for Firefighter Professional Qualifications: Firefighter I and Firefighter II
+• NFPA 1001 Standard for Firefighter Professional Qualifications: Firefighter I and Firefighter II

-• NFPA 1072, Standard for Competence of Responders to Hazardous Materials/Weapons of Mass Destruction Incidents
+• NFPA 1072 Standard for Competence of Responders to Hazardous Materials/Weapons of Mass Destruction Incidents

 Career Opportunities